ppy/osu-wiki/wiki/Contests/KPMC/1/en.md

 ## Notes
 [^ranked]: The top 3 submissions will receive 2 nominations if the mapper wishes.
-[^playtester]: The submission chosen by the playtester based on its playability aspect.
+[^playtester]: The anonymized submission chosen by the playtester based on its playability aspect.